moehriegitt/NeatLauncher/README.md

 ## Description

-The new home app (the launcher) of your Android device to replace ugly home apps that are too colourful, bright, distracting, confusing, inefficient, and full of non-sensical icons.
+The home app (the launcher) to replace ugly home apps that are too colourful, distracting, inefficient, and full of non-sensical icons.

 Clarity by efficient and elegant design based on text.
-Gives quick access to apps, shortcuts, or contacts via a list or by gestures.
+With onfigurable quick access to apps, shortcuts, or contacts via a list or by gestures.

 Supports app shortcuts, both static and dynamic.

-Optionally integrates the contact list.

-Search function includes a configurable web search.
+Search function optionally integrates the contact list, and includes a configurable web search.

 Tries to have enough configurability without making testing corner cases tedious, to ensure functionality and robustness.

+Weather info (uses network and location services, if necessary).

 New app developed from scratch.
 Takes inspiration from Unlauncher (a fork of Slimlauncher), and Nolauncher, and also feedback of